gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "This one will go first," it said.
 Reaching up to its chest,
 it slid a small panel to one side to reveal a circle of glass.
-It brightened and then dimmed.
 Dockety tapped it with a metal finger.
+The circle brightened,
+dimmed,
-It brightened once again and steadied, casting a soft white light on the ground in front of them.
+and brightened once again
+to cast a comforting white light on the ground in front of them.

-The door was open just wide enough for the bot to squeeze through.
+The door was open just enough for the bot to scrape through.
-Maddy and Sindy waited outside, hearts pounding, until they heard it say,
+Maddy and Sindy waited outside, hearts pounding, until Dockety said,
 "It appears unoccupied."
 Maddy shooed her sister through and then followed.

 They found themselves in an empty room.
-The floor was blanketed with dried mud and blown leaves.
+The walls and roof were bare concrete blocks, and the floor was blanketed with dried mud and blown leaves.
-The walls and roof were bare concrete blocks.
-Dockety turned to shine its flashlight on a rust-streaked sign fastened opposite the door that said
+Dockety turned to shine its flashlight on a rust-streaked sign fastened opposite the door that read,
 "Emergency Defenses Control Station".
-A broken screen stood on a pedestal beneath it, and next to both was another door, this one closed tight.
+A broken screen stood on a pedestal beneath it.
+Next to the sign and the screen was another door, this one closed tight, and a pair of rusty levers.

 "See?"
 Maddy said much more bravely than she felt.
 "No spiders."